 - Oil stones: Made of silicon carbide or aluminum oxide, these stones can be expensive.
 They promise sharper edges and better shine and require the use of oil or different liquids for maintenance.

-- Ceramic stones: Made of materials like aluminum oxide or silicon carbide, ceramic stones make better choices for final polishing or finishing.
+- Ceramic stones: Made of materials such as aluminum oxide or silicon carbide, ceramic sharpening stones make good choices for final polishing or finishing.
 Ceramic stones are softer than water stones and oil stones but are best suited for sharpening deep blunt edges.